So now that the differential has drive power applied to it

 What is a locking differential?

 A locking differential is one which applies some drive power to both wheels but still accommodates for extra rotation in one wheel while turning.
 There are several types of locking differentials and how they function varies with their application and manufacturer.
 In some cases, standard differentials can be converter to locking differentials.
 Houston Rebuilt Axles are experts and can advise you on what type of differential is best and most cost effective for your vehicle.
+We can also help you troubleshoot axle problems.

 Types of locking differentials will be the topic of our next article